 The basis is the hygiene regulations of the Berlin Senate Department for Culture and Europe.

 Important note: If you were exposed to someone who has COVID-19 during the 14 days prior to your visit, or have an upper respiratory tract infection yourself, you are not permitted to attend the Maxim Gorki Theatre’s events.

-All visitors must wear a mask, or something else that covers their mouth and nose, while inside any of the rooms at the Maxim Gorki Theatre.
-Please wear it while entering before and exiting after performances, while in the foyer, and while using the toilets.
+All visitors must wear an FFP2 mask while on the entire premises of the Maxim Gorki Theatre.
+Please also wear it while entering before and exiting after performances, while in the foyer, using the toilets and while visiting the outdoor areas

 If you are unable to wear a face covering because of a health problem or disability, please bring the applicable medical certificate with you.
 We are also required to inform you that this increases the risk of infection for yourself and others.

-The box office also has individually wrapped surgical masks for sale.
+The box office also has individually wrapped masks for sale.